XiaoGuo-stat/XiaoGuo-stat.github.io/index.md

 ## About Me

 I am currently an Associate Professor in the School of Mathematics at Northwest University, China, and I am also a member of the Center for Modern Statistics at Northwest University.
-I received my Ph.D. in Statistics in December 2019 from the School of Mathematics at Northwest University.
+I received my Ph.D. in Statistics in December 2019 from the School of Mathematics at Northwest University, advised by Prof. Hai Zhang.
 During my Ph.D. and Master's studies, I spent a year as a visiting student in the Department of Statistics at Columbia University and three months as a visiting student in the Department of Statistics at University of Wisconsin-Madison.